If you are into landscape photography, you might have already questioned your decision to wake up early for taking sunrise photos.

 - Photograph, verify, repeat

 Make Use Of The Golden Hour to Add Warm Hues

 It’s best to photograph with the light source on your left or right so that the shadows are the longest and the land features are most prominent.

-Use Filters or Bracketing
+Use Filters or Bracketing to Balance The Light

-For sunrise photography, you need a solution that fixes the difference between the land and the sky exposure.
+For sunrise photography, you need a solution that fixes the difference between land and sky exposure.
 The sky is typically much brighter, and it results in either an overexposed sky or an underexposed land.

 - Use gradual filters.
 This filter is a partially dark piece of glass.
 The darker part is positioned to darken a particular area of the photo.

 Personally, I prefer the latter because filters have some disadvantages.
-First, they may have a colour cast.
+First, they may have a color cast.
 Second, you need to carry a whole bag of filters.
 Third, it takes time to change the filter, and you may lose the moment.

 How to Find the Best Sunrise Photography Settings

 As with any other type of landscape photography, you typically shoot in either Manual mode or Aperture Priority mode.
 For landscape, you need a depth of field covering as much area as possible.
-That’s why you set the aperture to at least f/8, but I recommend to go with f/11-f/16.
+That’s why you set the aperture to at least f/8 — but I recommend to go with f/11-f/16.

 Don’t go higher than that because you will start losing sharpness instead due to lens diffraction.
 In fact, some lenses start to get diffraction even at f/16.
 You’ll need to test and compare.